 After the third week of instruction, a student may withdraw from a semester-length class, whether passing or failing, at any time through the end of the fourteenth week of instruction (or 75% of a term, whichever is less); a W grade will be recorded on the student’s academic record.
 In courses of less than a regular semester’s duration, a student may withdraw prior to the completion of 75% of the scheduled class meetings; a W grade will be recorded on the student’s academic record.

-A student who must withdraw for verifiable extenuating circumstances after the deadline (i.e., personal illness, automobile accident, death or severe illness in the immediate family or other severe physical or emotional hardship) may submit a petition to the Office of Admissions and Records for an exception to this policy.
+A student who must withdraw for verifiable extenuating circumstances after the deadline (i.e., personal illness, automobile accident, death or severe illness in the immediate family or other severe physical or emotional hardship, which is beyond the control of the student) may submit a petition to the Office of Admissions and Records for an exception to this policy.
 Any extenuating circumstance must be verified in writing (i.e., letter from physician, official accident report, obituary notice, etc.).
-Petition forms are available from and submitted to the Office of Admissions and Records, Building 10, Room 360 (574-6165).
+Petition forms are available on the CSM Forms website and should be submitted to the Office of Admissions and Records, Building 10, Room 360 (574-6165).

 The academic record of a student who remains in class beyond the time periods set forth above must reflect an authorized symbol other than W (see Index: “Grades, Grade Points”).
 A student failing to follow established withdrawal procedures may be assigned an F or NP grade by the instructor.